barumau/PanGlobish/English/105_numbe.md

 In English, the Roman deities were substituted by Germanic deities:
 Sunday = sun's day, Monday = moon's day, Tuesday = Tiw's day, Wednesday = Woden's day, Thursday = Thor's day, and Saturday = Saturn's day.

-In Dunish, the names of the days of the week follow the Roman system, whereas the English system involved Germanic deities.
+In Panglobish, the names of the days of the week follow the Roman system, whereas the English system involved Germanic deities.

 | Luminary    | Day of the week         |